Master’s programme in Artificial Intelligence

 As much as I have enjoyed Computer Science as my background, I cannot forget how excited I got, seeing the course titles of the Artificial Intelligence master programme offered by DKE.
 Moreover, the reputation of the faculty for its Project-Centred Learning convinced me that this study would provide me with both the theoretic and the pragmatic skills needed for my future career.

 I benefited from the dynamic classes, state-of-the-art course material, the cosy atmosphere at DKE, and finding the opportunity to accomplish my internship and thesis project at Philips Research where I have also started my career, after the offer I received from them.
 I am so content with the choice I made ."

 Aisan Maghsoudi, Alumna

 “When I reached the end of my bachelor, I wanted to extend my knowledge about the subjects seen in the courses.
 Thus, I decided to continue with a Master’s study.
 Maastricht was a great choice for it because it had both an innovative and dynamic way of teaching while keeping a great quality.
-The Project-Centred Learning (PCL) approach made me responsible of my learning by setting milestones while leaving space for my creativity.
+The Project-Centred Learning (PCL) approach made me responsible for my learning by setting milestones while leaving space for my creativity.
 This gave me the taste for research and is one of the reasons why I am now doing a PhD.
-The department of Knowledge Engineering has a great international reputation while being human sized.
+The Department of Knowledge Engineering has a great international reputation while being human-sized.
 This allows for easy contacts with the teaching staff and other students as well as having great career prospects and opportunities.

 Today I am not regretting my choice; the knowledge acquired over the years has given me the ability to build a strong basis for my career.
-The PCL has given me the skill to find the tools I need to perform a task but also to set up short and long term goals to successfully achieve a task.
-Not only is it a key for a successful research project like a PhD, but also in the every day life.”
+The PCL has given me the skill to find the tools I need to perform a task but also to set up short and long-term goals to successfully achieve a task.
+Not only is it a key for a successful research project like a PhD, but also in the everyday life.”

 Philippe Uyttendaele, PhD student